ndronos/c-nomorph/Klemens.md

 Like a song about music, or a movie about Hollywood, a pointer is data describing other data.

+It's certainly easy to get overwhelmed: all at once, you have to deal with getting lost in reference to references, aliases, memory management, and malloc.

 (Klemens, 2015) pp. 123-
 ```